-- Put the chopped apples and sultanas in a separate bowl.
-Sprinkle some of the self-raising flour over them and mix in.
+- Put the chopped apples and sultanas (if using) in a separate bowl.
+Sprinkle some of the flour over them and mix in.
 This will help to stop them sinking in the cake.

-- Mix the apples and sultanas in with the batter.
+- Mix the apples and sultanas in with the rest of the batter.

-- Pour the batter into the tin.
-Spread the batter that was put aside over the top.
+- Pour the batter with the apples into the tin.

-- Sprinkle the 2 tbsp brown sugar over the top of the cake.
+- Sprinkle the 2 tablespoon brown sugar over the top of the cake.

 - Bake for 35-45 minutes or until you get a clean skewer when you pierce the cake all the way through.